+~

-Full weight bearing
+☐ Full weight bearing

-Partial weight bearing
+☐ Partial weight bearing

-Toe touch weight bearing
+☐ Toe touch weight bearing

 - Activity: Unless otherwise instructed, you should begin ankle pump exercises as demonstrated on the exercise handout on the first day after surgery.
-Please limit the range of motion 0-90 degrees.
 Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days after surgery.
 While exercise is important, don't over-do it. - Brace: Brace is to be worn at all times, day and night, except hygiene and prescribed exercises.
 Brace is to remain locked in full extension for 2 weeks or until directed to unlock. - Elevation: Rest and elevate your leg for the first 3-5 days.
 Do not place a pillow only under your knee.
 Instead, elevate with a pillow under your calf and ankle, with your knee kept straight. - Diet: The anesthetic drugs used during your surgery may cause nausea for the first 24 hours.
 Following surgery, begin with clear liquids and light foods.
 You can progress to your normal diet if not nauseated.
-If nausea and vomiting become severe or if you show signs of dehydration (lack of urination), please call the office. - Driving: No driving until permitted by the surgical team. - Work/School: May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.
+If nausea and vomiting become severe or if you show signs of dehydration (lack of urination), please call the doctor. - Driving: No driving until permitted by the doctor. - Work/School: May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.